 Arnold originally emphasized that he wouldn’t leak the tapes himself — despite also claiming that he was asked to by Hillary Clinton’s camp, as well as Arnold Schwarzenegger’s agent — and said that they could just further galvanize supporters who’re fans of his “political incorrectness,” i.e. flagrant racism.
 The content is “disgusting but not illegal,” he said in one of his Tweets (below) on Christmas.

-The new series of Tweets, however, also suggest that if any of this is actually real, Tom Arnold of all people has — or thinks he has — some information about other illegal activity.
+The new series of Tweets, however, also suggest that if any of this is actually real, Tom Arnold of all people has — or thinks he has, or wants other people to think he has — some information about other illegal activity.
 He remains vague, but says that “Watergate level journalists are on top of it.”
 So…in this strangest and most disturbing of years, in which pop culture and politics insidiously collided and helped pave the way for a Trump presidency, is Tom Arnold actually…our next Deep Throat, or just the comedian you haven’t thought about in a while who happens to be posting some relevancy-grabbing stuff on Twitter?

 The tweets were prompted when actor Michael Rapaport asked, via Twitter, “Tom, you talking sideways.
 Where Dem Tapes At?”